Skip to main content

 Why Employees Love Working at WaFd

-We asked a handful of employees from across the bank's eight state footprint, about what they value about working at WaFd and here's what they shared.
+We asked a handful of employees from across the bank's nine state footprint, about what they value about working at WaFd and here's what they shared.

 “I love working for WaFd Bank because of our fantastic leadership team,” said Jen Peterson, senior vice president of lending operations at the downtown Seattle headquarters.
 Peterson, who has been with the company for 17 years, has grown her career from a teller to lead Lending Operations for the entire enterprise. she continued, “They inspire employees and truly embody the WaFd saying 'Love what you do.
 Make a difference.'
 Because of the on-going education I've received while working for WaFd, I now volunteer as a treasurer for a local non-profit that provides resources to unhoused community members.
 I would recommend WaFd Bank to anyone looking for an inclusive and amazing work culture where you can be yourself and truly make a difference.”